How to Write and Run Scripts in the Windows PowerShell ISE

 To find and replace text in the Script Pane

-Press CRTL+H or, on the Edit menu, click Replace in Script.
+Press CTRL+H or, on the Edit menu, click Replace in Script.
 Enter both the text you want to find and the text with which you want to replace it, and then press ENTER.

 To go to a particular line of text in the Script Pane

 In the Script Pane, press CTRL+G or, on the Edit menu, click Go to Line.

 To copy text in the Script Pane

 In the Script Pane, select the text that you want to copy.